openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

    constant declaration
      -- declaration that introduces a new variable to which an inmutable initial value can be assigned only once at the time of instantiation.

+   grammar
+     -- set of rules that describe what possible sequences of terminal and non-terminal symbols a programming language interepretes as correct.

+     A grammar is a range of productions, each production comprised of an abstract symbol (nonterminal) as its left-hand side, and a sequence of non-terminal and terminal symbols as its right-hand side.
+     Each grammatical production has the character ‘:’ to separate its left- and right-hand sides, and the character ‘;’ as the end marker.

+   production
+     -- a sequence of terminal and non-terminal symbols that a programming language interpretes as correct.

+   white space
+     -- one of lexical input elements that separate tokens from one another in order to improve the source code readability and avoid ambiguities.

+   overload signature
+      -- signatures that have several function (or method) headers with the same name and different signatures, and are followed by one implementation.

+   widening conversion
+     -- conversion that causes no loss of information about the overall magnitude of a numeric value.

+   narrowing conversion
+     -- conversion that can cause a loss information about the overall magnitude of a numeric value, and potentially a loss of precision and range.

+   function types conversion
+     -- conversion of one function type to another.

+   casting conversion
+     -- conversion of an operand of a cast expression to an explicitly specified type.

+   method
+     -- ordered 4-tuple consisting of type parameters, argument types, return type, and a *throws*/*rethrows* clause.

+   abstract declaration
+     -- ordinary interface method declaration that specifies the method’s name and signature.

+   truthiness
+     -- concept that extends the Boolean logic to operands and results of non-Boolean types, and allows treating the value of any valid expression of a non-void type as *Truthy* or *Falsy*, depending on the kind of the value type.

+   default catch clause
+     -- catch clause that has its exception parameter type omitted, and can handle any exception or error that is not handled by a preceding clause.

+   overloading
+     -- situation where different imported functions, or a function(s) of the current module and an imported function(s) have the same name but different signatures.

+   shadowing
+     -- situation where a function(s) of the current module and an imported function(s) have the same name and signature; shadowing causes a compile-time error where function declarations are are duplicated, i.e. the name and override-equivalent signatures of an imported function are the same as those of a function declared in the current compilation unit.

+   package level scope
+      -- name that is declared on the package level, and accessible throughout the entire package and in other packages if exported.

+   module level scope
+     -- name that is applicable for separate modules only, and accessible throughout the entire module and in other packages if exported.

+   class level scope
+     -- name declared inside a class, and accessible inside and sometimes---by means of an access modifier, or via a derived class---outside  that class.

+   interface level scope
+     -- name declared inside an interface, and accessible inside and outside that interface.

+   enum level scope
+     -- scope of enumeration that defines a type inside a package or module, and is identical to a corresponding package or module level scope.
+An enumeration constant scope is identical to the enumeration itself.

+   function parameter scope
+     -- scope of a type parameter name in a function declaration, that is identical to that entire declaration.

+   method scope
+     -- scope of a name declared immediately inside the body of a method (function) declaration, that is identical to the body of that method (function) declaration from the place of declaration, and up to the end of the body.

+   function scope
+     -- same as *method scope*.

+   type parameter scope
+     -- name of atype parameter declared in a class or an interface, that is identical to that entire declaration (except static member declarations).

+   static member
+     -- a constant variable (variable of a primitive type, or type *String*) that is declared constant and initialized with a compile-time constant expression.

 .. raw:: pdf